pingcap/docs-cn/v3.0/how-to/upgrade/from-previous-version.md

 title: TiDB 3.0 Upgrade Guide
 summary: Learn how to upgrade to TiDB 3.0 versions.
 category: how-to
-aliases: ['/docs/v3.0/how-to/upgrade/to-tidb-3.0/']
+aliases: ['/docs/v3.0/how-to/upgrade/to-tidb-3.0/','/docs/v2.1/how-to/upgrade/to-tidb-3.0/']
 ---

 # TiDB 3.0 Upgrade Guide

-This document is targeted for users who want to upgrade from TiDB 2.0 (above V2.0.1) or TiDB 2.1 RC to TiDB 3.0.
+This document is targeted for users who want to upgrade from TiDB 2.0 (2.0.1 or later versions) or TiDB 2.1 RC to TiDB 3.0.
 TiDB 3.0 is compatible with [TiDB Binlog of Kafka Version](/v3.0/reference/tools/tidb-binlog/tidb-binlog-kafka.md) and [TiDB Binlog of Cluster Version](/v3.0/reference/tools/tidb-binlog/overview.md).

 ## Upgrade caveat

-- Rolling back to 2.1.x or earlier versions after upgrading is not supported
+- Rolling back to 2.1.x or earlier versions after upgrading is not supported.
-- Before upgrading to 3.0 from 2.0.6 or earlier versions, verify if there are any running DDL operations, especially time-consuming ones like `Add Index`.
-If there are any, wait for the DDL to finish before you upgrade.
+- Before upgrading to 3.0 from 2.0.6 or earlier versions, check if there are any running DDL operations, especially time-consuming ones like `Add Index`.
+If there are any, wait for the DDL operations to finish before you upgrade.
-- Parallel DDL is enabled in TiDB 2.1, so the clusters with TiDB version earlier than 2.0.1 cannot upgrade to 2.1 using rolling update.
-You can choose either of the following two options:
+- Parallel DDL is supported in TiDB 2.1 and later versions.
+Therefore, for clusters with a TiDB version earlier than 2.0.1, rolling update to TiDB 2.1 is not supported.
+To upgrade, you can choose either of the following two options:

-    - Stop the cluster and upgrade to 2.1 directly
+    - Stop the cluster and upgrade to 3.0 directly.
-    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 2.1 version
+    - Roll update to 2.0.1 or later 2.0.x versions, and then roll update to the 3.0 version.

 > **Note:**
 >